 City FRESH removes barriers to healthy food choices and encourages healthy eating habits and lifestyle choices among youth, families and older adults by providing access to healthy foods and positive, engaging learning experiences at PFP, Poughkeepsie City School District schools, and at city housing and community sites.

 The Art Effect

-Spark Studios provides underserved youth with necessary skills for long-term success in school and careers.
+Spark Studios provides underserved youth with the necessary skills for long-term success in school and careers.
 Youth earn an hourly wage and gain video production skills, hands-on career exploration, general workforce training, and financial stability, all while building positive relationships with adults and peers in a safe environment.

 Community Action Partnership for Dutchess County

-Dress for Success (DFS) empowers women to achieve economic independence by providing a network of support, professional attire and the career development tools to help women thrive in work and in life.
-All DFS programs furnish her with confidence and skills that she carries forever and the knowledge that she can actively define her life, the direction she takes and what success means to her.
+Dress for Success (DFS) empowers women to achieve economic independence by providing a network of support, professional attire, and career development tools to help women thrive in work and in life.
+All DFS programs furnish her with the confidence and skills that she carries forever and the knowledge that she can actively define her life, the direction she takes, and what success means to her.

 Hudson River Housing